Jerry Tuwai: International rugby career

 Despite this, Ryan saw his potential and took him under his wing in order for him to thrive in the ultra-competitive environment of professional sport, from fitness to nutrition, rest and mental skills.
 Tuwai credits Ryan for changing his mindset and preparing him for the rigours of being a professional rugby player and helping him get to that next level mentally and physically.

 He made his debut for Fiji Sevens at the 2014 Gold Coast Sevens in Australia.
 His performance was praised by Ryan, saying that it was one of the best debuts that he had ever seen from a Sevens player.
 By the end of the season, he was named the best rookie of the sevens circuit season by World Rugby.

 Tuwai was an integral part of the Fiji Sevens squad that competed at the 2016 Summer Olympics, where they beat Brasil, the USA, Argentina, New Zealand and Japan to qualify for the Olympic Rugby Sevens final, where they beat Great Britain by 43-7.
 It was the first time Fiji had won an Olympic medal, and gave the whole country something to cheer on after the devastation caused by Cyclone Winston, which hit Fiji in february of that same year.

 Tuwai was part of the Fiji sevens team that won a silver medal at the 2022 Commonwealth Games.
 He also won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris becoming the most decorated Olympian in Fiji's history.